harshitpaunikar1/ngo-resource-allocation-model/.github/project-buildup-history.md

 - Task summary: One more pass: the test I wrote this morning had a hardcoded path, swapped it for a relative one.
 - Deliverable: One of those satisfying small wins.
+## 2022-02-11 - Day 6: Optimization logic

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to turn the score into a ranked list or rule-based allocation method, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: Ended the day with allocation logic in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.